Nonparametric Estimation of a distribution function from doubly truncated data under dependence: Conclusions and final discussion

-A real data illustration has been provided.
-We have applied both algorithms to correct the Efron-Petrosian estimator of $F$ for the possible dependence between AIDS incubation time and the date of HIV infection, for different copula families (FGM, Clayton and Frank).
-The three copulas indicated a positive association between $U^*$ and $X^*$ when applying both algorithms.
-An exception was found for the Clayton copula, for which the full algorithm failed to provide a likely value for $\theta$, a numerical issue probably related to the instability of the third-order derivatives of the Clayton copula around zero.
+Two real data illustration have been provided.
+We have applied both algorithms to correct the Efron-Petrosian estimator of $F$ for the possible dependence between AIDS incubation time and the date of HIV infection, for different copula families.
+The copulas indicated a positive association between $U^*$ and $X^*$ when applying both algorithms.
+For the IRIS data, the proposed method based on copula function indicated no association between the time from TARV to IRIS diagnosis and the TARV initiation, and no correction of the Efron-Petrosian estimator was needed.\\ The choice of the copula family is important since it has an impact in the final estimator.
+A possible approach for copula selection is an information criterion such as the AIC.
+For the AIDS data, were the correction for dependence is relevant, the minimum AIC was achieved by the Frank copula.
+This is in agreement with the discussion in Section \ref{subsection41}, in which the Frank copula was found to be more suitable to depict the dependence structure between the truncation and target variables.
+Of course, there exist many other copula families that can be used to model for dependence (\cite{Nelsen2006}).
+Formal goodness-of-fit tests for the copula model are missing however; this is an interesting topic for future research.